nautobot/nautobot/nautobot/docs/development/getting-started.md

 $ invoke --list
 Available tasks:

-  black             Check Python code style with Black build             Build all docker images. cli               Launch a bash shell inside the running Nautobot container. coverage-report   Run coverage report coverage-run      Run tests createsuperuser   Create a new superuser in django (default: admin), will prompt for password. debug             Start Nautobot and its dependencies in debug mode. destroy           Destroy all containers and volumes. flake8            Check PEP8 compliance and other style issues makemigrations    Run Make Migration in Django. migrate           Perform migrate operation in Django. nbshell           Launch a nbshell session. start             Start Nautobot and its dependencies in detached mode. stop              Stop Nautobot and its dependencies. tests             Run all tests vscode            Launch Visual Studio Code with the appropriate Environment variables to run in a container.
+  black               Check Python code style with Black. build               Build all docker images. cli                 Launch a bash shell inside the running Nautobot container. createsuperuser     Create a new Nautobot superuser account (default: "admin"), will prompt for password. debug               Start Nautobot and its dependencies in debug mode. destroy             Destroy all containers and volumes. flake8              Check for PEP8 compliance and other style issues. makemigrations      Perform makemigrations operation in Django. migrate             Perform migrate operation in Django. nbshell             Launch an interactive nbshell session. restart             Gracefully restart all containers. start               Start Nautobot and its dependencies in detached mode. stop                Stop Nautobot and its dependencies. tests               Run all tests and linters. unittest            Run Nautobot unit tests. unittest-coverage   Report on code test coverage as measured by 'invoke unittest'. vscode              Launch Visual Studio Code with the appropriate Environment variables to run in a container.
 ```

 #### Using Docker with Invoke